College sports eye gambling money amid safeguard concerns - NewsBreak

 Holt said regulated sports betting in the United States was on track to take in $125 billion this year.

-The NCAA men's basketball tournament brought in $20 billion in bets this year, Holt said, and more money is wagered on an average college football Saturday than the typical NFL Sunday.
+The NCAA men's basketball tournament brought in $20 million in bets this year, Holt said, and more money is wagered on an average college football Saturday than the typical NFL Sunday.

 While all the major professional sports leagues have financial agreements with online sportsbooks, college conferences have been slow to get in the game.
 MAC Commissioner Jon Steinbrecher said it is impossible to ignore the changing reality.